 Applicants with Higher Education Study

-Applicants whose highest level of study enrolment since leaving secondary education is a higher education qualification must demonstrate the completion of an AQF Level 7 Bachelor degree (or higher) by an authorised institution for admission into this course.
+Applicants whose highest level of study enrolment since leaving secondary education is a higher education qualification must demonstrate the completion of a Bachelor degree or higher (or equivalent) by an authorised institution for admission into this course.

 Applicants with Work and Life Experience

 This course of study requires the completion of a higher education qualification by an authorised institution.
 Applicants who have not completed formal higher education study are not eligible for direct entry into this course.